-Our experienced instructors combine practical and theoretical teaching with hands-on experience to set the stage for your career success in the counseling field.
-Small class sizes and one-on-one interactions allow you to hone your skills in integrating a faith-based approach to providing holistic care.
+Our School Counseling program prepares graduates to implement comprehensive school counseling services that facilitate wellbeing in students and families.
+Instructors combine practical and theoretical teaching with hands-on experience to set the stage for your career in school counseling.
+Small class sizes and one-on-one interactions allow you to hone your skills in integrating the Christian faith as the context for serving your community.

 This program is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) thru October 31, 2027.

 Connect with an enrollment coordinator for more information.

 To learn more about the College of Adult and Graduate Studies, click here.

 - Program Faculty

 - Program Syllabi